ashishkumarpardeshi/STM32f10xx_Exploration/Tutorial_Docs/STM32_SPI_Implementation.md

 - Configuring the SPI Serial Clock frequency

-## Writing SPI register Defination Structure
+## Writing SPI Register Definition Structure

 Lets look at the SPI Registers in the STM32F103xx Reference Manual we will be configuring these register as per our user configuarable items.